The "Are We There Yet?" of Overly Fearful "End Time Believers" Are Their Obsessions About End Time Prophecies?

 Good Old 1843 - The Millerites

 There once was a preacher named Miller in New York in the middle of the 1800's.
 People said he "set a date for the Return of Christ".
-Despite the urging of his supporters, Miller never personally set an exact date for the expected Second Advent.
-However, in response to their urgings (and this may be a big part of the story), he did narrow the time-period to sometime in 1843, stating: "My principles in brief, are, that Jesus Christ will come again to this earth, cleanse, purify, and take possession of the same, with all the saints, sometime between March 21, 1843 and March 21, 1844".
+Despite the urging of his supporters, Miller, in response to their urging he did narrow the time-period to sometime in 1843, stating: "My principles in brief, are, that Jesus Christ will come again to this earth, cleanse, purify, and take possession of the same, with all the saints, sometime between March 21, 1843 and March 21, 1844".
 March 21, 1844 passed without incident, and the majority of Millerites maintained their faith.
-On March 25, Miller wrote: "I am still looking for the Dear Savior….
-The time, as I have calculated it, is now filled up; and I expect every moment to see the Savior descend from Heaven.
-I have now nothing to look for but this glorious hope."
-As time passed all of this flurry of anticipation faded.

 "The End of Days" and the "Return of Christ" can be hope and fear thoughts.
 Somehow it seems to be locked in our genes or our subconscious.
 It's also in our religions.
-I think also that there is a morbidity about civilization.
-It is such an incredible accomplishment that many think that civilization is a drunk waiter carrying the dirty dishes to the kitchen on an oil slick.
+I think also that there is a morbidity about civilization and a potential collapse.

 We are just sure its all going to fall apart.
 Will it happen?
 It remains for history to be written.
 Somehow something ticks in some of us that deep down inside that is like a dark specter wishing the collapse of all of this "false success".
 There are many many who see MODERNITY as one of Satan's Curses!